Esevel

 Consider the following 3 accessories:

-• Laptop stands:
+- Laptop stands:

 Laptops are inherently unergonomic for long hours of work.
 They force you to trade-off between having the screen at your eye level or having the keyboard at your elbow level.
-A laptop stand solves this problem by elevating the screen to your eye level, you can type on a separate keyboard and mouse with your elbows at 90° angle.
+A laptop stand solves this problem by elevating the screen to your eye level, you can type on a separate keyboard and mouse with your elbows at 90° angle. - Monitor arms:

 A monitor arm can help you bring the screen to the right height for your eyes, and allows you to adjust the height, depth and angle of the screen to get it into the most comfortable position for yourself.
-When you work staring at the screen for 8 hours a day, this adjustability becomes very important for your comfort.
+When you work staring at the screen for 8 hours a day, this adjustability becomes very important for your comfort. - Additional screen:

-The advantage of having a second screen is that it not only gives you a bigger and better viewing experience, but it also allows you to increase your productivity by 20-30%.
+The advantage of having a second larger screen is that it not only gives you a bigger and better viewing experience, but it also allows you to increase your productivity by 20-30%.
 You can leave one screen to reference critical information while utilizing the other one for your actual work.
 You can even run multiple applications simultaneously instead of having to switch between applications.

 The key with ergonomic accessories is to know exactly what you need.

-If you are a heavy screen user, a separate monitor may be very useful for you.
+If you are a heavy screen user, a dual monitor may be very useful for you.
 But if you prefer just working off your laptop, a laptop stand and an external keyboard and mouse may be more useful.

 5. WIFI: options to speed up your home WiFi connection